wics-uw/website/content/pages/constitution.md

 # Structure of Organization #

-The Women in Computer Science Undergraduate Subcomittee is a subcommittee of Women in Computer Science, a standing committee of the Cheriton School of Computer Science.
+The &ldquo;Women in Computer Science Undergraduate Committee&rdquo; is a subcommittee of Women in Computer Science, a standing committee of the Cheriton School of Computer Science.
 For the remainder of this document, this standing committee will be referred to as the "WiCS Committee".
-All references to: "the undergraduate committee", "the committee", and "committee members" refer to the Undergraduate Subcommittee unless otherwise specified.
+All references to: &ldquo;the undergraduate committee&rdquo;, &ldquo;the committee&rdquo;, and &ldquo;committee members&rdquo; refer to the Undergraduate Committee unless otherwise specified.

 ## Purpose and Vision ##

-The undergraduate committee aims to create a safe environment for cis and trans women as well as non-binary individuals in computer science, and to advocate for the inclusion of these marginalized groups in the computer science community at large.
+The undergraduate committee aims to foster a safe environment for cis and trans women and non-binary individuals in computer science, and to advocate for the inclusion of these underrepresented groups in the computer science community at large.

 ## Representation ##

-The Women in Computer Science Undergraduate Subcommittee aims to represent and support undergraduate cis and trans women, and non-binary individuals in computer science.
+The Women in Computer Science Undergraduate Committee aims to represent and support undergraduate cis and trans women, and non-binary individuals enrolled in computer science and related undergraduate programs at the University of Waterloo.
 Additionally, we seek to include and support members of all underrepresented groups in the fields of technology and computing, with the most varied and diverse backgrounds possible.

 ## Values ##

-1. Inclusiveness: The undergraduate commitee is committed to creating and inclusive environment in which women of all backgrounds will feel welcome.
+1.  *Inclusiveness*: The undergraduate commitee is committed to fostering an inclusive environment in which women of all backgrounds will feel welcome, and to which they can contribute.

-2. Humility: In all it's activities, the committee will acknowledge and respect the perspectives of those with experiences different to ours, and will strive to understand and incorporate these perspectives.
+2.  *Humility*: The committee will acknowledge and respect the perspectives of those with experiences different to ours, and will strive to understand and incorporate these perspectives.

-3. Respoect: All members of the community will be respected, despite difference in opinions and values.
+3.  *Respect*: All members of the community will be treated with respect, regardless of difference in opinions and values.

-4. Transparency: The actions of the committee will be visible to promote accountability, and all decision-making will be open and well-documented.
+4.  *Transparency*: As leaders, our actions and decision-making must be visible to promote accountability, and all decision-making will be open and well-documented within the committee and with the public when possible.

-5. Honesty: The committee will create an environment to promote honest disclosure.
-All members should feel free speaking about any opinions and feelings.
+5.  *Honesty*: The committee will foster an environment to promote honest disclosure.
+All community members should feel free to voice their opinions and feelings.
+    We acknowledge that everyone makes mistakes: honest disclosure and taking responsibility will always be supported.

-6. Technical Excellence: The committee acknowledges that it's fundamental goal is to support diversity in technical work, and members will strive to achieve excellence in this work themselves.
+6.  *Technical Excellence*: The committee acknowledges that its fundamental goal is to support diversity in technical work, and members will strive to achieve excellence in this work themselves.

 # Committee Composition #

-1. Only undergraduate cis- and trans-women and non-binary individuals enrolled in computer science or a related program may serve on the committee.
+1. Only undergraduate cis and trans women and non-binary individuals enrolled in computer science or a related undergraduate program may serve on the committee.
 The committtee will be comprised of the following roles:

     -   Chair,